Series | Manufacturing Perspective TOP

 We believe that the restoration work has been completed to be as close to the original as possible, by using the blueprints drawn up primarily by Condor and Sone Tatsuzo, construction documents from the time, measurements and photographs taken at the time of demolition, and remaining architectural materials.
 We look forward to hearing in "The Other World" what opinion Condor and Sone Tatsuzo, the founders of our firm, will give of the work.

-In this construction, most of the work, including brickwork, stonework, wooden trusswork, metalwork, wood carving, plastering, and natural slate roofing, relied on the manual skills of the craftsmen involved in the construction.
-In recent years, construction work has become increasingly mechanized, with materials manufactured in quality-controlled factories and assembled on-site using heavy machinery.
-It may seem extreme, but the building is completed without any of the materials being touched by human hands.
-Comparing the total number of people involved in the construction of the Marunouchi Park Building and Mitsubishi Ichigokan, which were completed at the same time on the same site in a 27-month construction period, the former involved approximately 960,000 people and the latter approximately 50,000 people.
-The former has a total floor area of 205,000 m2 and the latter 6,000 m2, so the total number of people per square meter of floor area is 4.7 for the former, which was built using cutting-edge technology, and 8.3 for the latter.
-These figures also show the extent to which manual work on site has been reduced due to streamlining through mechanization.
-The Kojien dictionary defines rationalization as "the adoption of new technology and the restructuring of business structures in order to maximize labor productivity.
-In reality, it is a means of obtaining excess profits."
-It is true that aggressive rationalization has increased productivity and economy at construction sites, but as a result, architectural details have been simplified and simple designs that can be found anywhere, such as all-glass buildings, have become widespread.
-In this trend, opportunities for advanced craftsmanship have decreased and the tradition of skills is on the verge of being discontinued, but no attention has been paid to this fact.
-We are accustomed to playing in computer-generated virtual reality spaces and living in a daily life surrounded by artificial building materials such as stone and natural wood, so we tend to forget the importance of the invisible parts such as the process of construction and the contents of the structure and materials.
+This construction project relied heavily on the manual skills of the artisans involved in almost every step of the process, including brickwork, stonework, wooden trusswork, metalwork, wood carving, plastering, and natural slate roofing.
+In recent years, construction work has become increasingly mechanized, with components manufactured in quality-controlled factories and assembled on-site using heavy machinery.
+While this may seem extreme, the building was completed without any human hands touching any of the components.
+Comparing the total number of people involved in the construction of the Marunouchi Park Building and Mitsubishi Ichigokan, both completed simultaneously on the same site over a 27-month construction period, the former involved approximately 960,000 people and the latter approximately 50,000 people.
+The former has a total floor area of 205,000 , while the latter is 6,000 m², meaning the total number of people per square meter of floor area is 4.7 for the former, which was built using cutting-edge technology, and 8.3 for the latter.
+These figures also demonstrate the extent to which manual labor on-site has been reduced due to streamlining through mechanization.
+According to the Kojien dictionary, rationalization is "the adoption of new technologies and restructuring of corporate structures in order to maximize labor productivity.
+In essence, it is a means of achieving excess profits."
+While aggressive rationalization has certainly increased productivity and economic efficiency on construction sites, it has also simplified architectural details, leading to the prevalence of simple, commonplace designs like all-glass windows.
+This trend has led to fewer opportunities for highly skilled craftsmanship, and the fact that the transmission of skills is on the verge of being discontinued has been ignored.
+Accustomed to playing around in computer-generated virtual reality spaces and surrounded by simulated building materials like stone and natural wood, we tend to forget the importance of the invisible aspects of construction, such as the process, structure, and materials used.

-The restored Mitsubishi Ichigokan is a British Victorian Queen Anne style building with deep carvings and expressive details.
-Each brick, stone, and natural slate was constructed by hand by craftsmen, and the enthusiasm and warmth of the craftsmen can be felt in every corner of the building.
-The 15m eaves height is almost the same height as the ginkgo trees along Babasaki-dori, and the human-scale space adds vitality to the town.
-Seeing Mitsubishi Ichigokan appearing among the office buildings, I was reminded of the importance of utilizing the culture of handcrafting that gives a sense of human warmth, not just functionality and economy, in today's rationalized urban development in the city center.
+The restored Mitsubishi Ichigokan features expressive details with deeply carved details in the Queen Anne style of the British Victorian era, and each brick, stone, and natural slate was constructed by hand by artisans, exuding the enthusiasm and warmth of the craftsmen in every corner of the building.
+In addition, the 15m eaves height is roughly the same as the height of the ginkgo trees lining Babasaki Street, and the human-scale space adds vitality to the town.
+Seeing Mitsubishi Ichigokan emerging among the office buildings, I was reminded of the importance of utilizing the culture of handcraftsmanship that evokes the warmth of human hands, rather than just functionality and economy, in today's rationalized urban development.

 Profile